gaxmann/c64-software/programs/empire/USERPORT-CABLE.md

 3. SP2  (CIA2 serial data)
 4. PB7  (CIA2 port B bit 7) used as BUSY / bus arbitration line (active-low)

-IDs are strapped via PB0/PB1 (two bits = 4 possible IDs).
+Network computer IDs are strapped inside each plug via PB0/PB1 (two bits = 4 possible IDs).
 The plugs are labelled ID#1..ID#4 (this matches the internal numbering used by the network software).

-## Safety / Power

-Power off all machines before plugging/unplugging the userport cable.
-Power all computers on at the same!! time.

 ## Userport pin mapping (C64)